LiquidCat64/LiquidCatipelago/worlds/cvhodis/docs/en_Castlevania - Harmony of Dissonance.md

 So if you want to exclude all of, say, Luminous Cavern A from having progression, you can do so by just excluding "Luminous Cavern A" as a whole.

-## Will the Castlevania Advance Collection?
+## Will the Castlevania Advance Collection version work?
+What about the Castlevania Double Pack version?

 The Castlevania Advance Collection ROM is tested and known to work.
 However, there are some major caveats when playing with the
 Advance Collection ROM; most notably the fact that the audio does not function when played in an emulator outside the collection,